raiesbo/freeCodeCamp-certs/README.md

 - [ ] Build a JavaScript Calculator
 - [ ] Build a 25 + 5 Clock

+## Data Visualization Certification

+- [ ] Visualize Data with a Bar Chart
+- [ ] Visualize Data with a Scatterplot Graph
+- [ ] Visualize Data with a Heat Map
+- [ ] Visualize Data with a Choropleth Map
+- [ ] Visualize Data with a Treemap Diagram

 ## APIs and Microservices Certification

 [Certification](https://www.freecodecamp.org/certification/raiesbo/apis-and-microservices)